quantumphysicist/phd-work/helper_scripts/readme.md

 Deletes all empty subdirectories in the current working directory.

 `extract_tar_gz_file.py`
-Automates the extraction of tar files, handling cases where the file name is either provided via command line or automatically selected from the current directory.
-It includes validations for file existence and format, displays progress updates with file names, extraction percentages, and elapsed time during the extraction process.
+- Automates tar file extraction, with file name either provided via command line or auto-selected from the current directory.
+- Includes file existence and format validations, and displays progress with file names, extraction percentages, and elapsed time.

 `list_folders_and_files_in_current_working_directory.ipynb`
 Prints the directory structure starting from a given path.
 It displays each directory and its files in a tree format with indentation representing the depth of each file or directory within the hierarchy.